(Fear of insects, fear of flowers, fear of sharp or pointy objects, fear of fur, fear of bees [Latin], and fear of bees [Greek]—respectively.)

 That being said, if the issues mentioned above do NOT relate to you, we're okay to move on.
 Onward, Beekeeper Soldiers.

 Being a beekeeper is an honorable—though not easy—trade that goes back as far as, well, it's hard to specifically pinpoint when beekeeping itself became a trade, but there are cave drawings and paintings that depict people gatheringhoney from wild bee colonies around 13,000 BCE.
 I guess we human folks have always loved the sweet nectar of honey, and ancient people obviously learned how to gather it (and, at the same time, hastily grasp the idea of indulgence, even at the peril of a sting or two).

 How Sting earned his name.

 But how exactly does one go about gathering honey from bees, and how have the practices for doing that changed over the last, oh, 15,000 years or so?

-Our human ancestors’ mastery over fire most likely helped in the honey-gathering practice since smoke to bees is like, well, certain sorts of smoke to us humans: It subdues them, makes them almost friendly, gives them the urge to want to share their belongings, make you a special carving and maybe move out to the wilderness in a minibus and live off the land...
+Our human ancestors' mastery over fire most likely helped in the honey-gathering practice since smoke to bees is like, well, certain sorts of smoke to us humans: It subdues them, makes them almost friendly, gives them the urge to want to share their belongings, to make you a special carving, and maybe move out to the wilderness in a minibus and live off the land....

 But seriously, smoke does make bees docile, and once humans figured that out, well, bee-handling life became suh-weet!
 But before the discovery of fire, humans probably learned quickly that bees liked to keep some of their honey themselves, too, and weren't afraid to show it by sticking their hind parts into well-meaning, honey-gathering human hands (yowza!).